 Yield: 4 Quarts

-COMBINE chicken stock, chicken, celery, carrots and onion in a large sauce/stock pot.
+COMBINE chicken stock, chicken, celery, carrots, onion and peas in a large sauce/stock pot.
 Bring mixture to a boil.
 Reduce heat to simmer.
 Season to taste with salt and pepper, if desired.
-Add bouillon cubes, if desired.
-Cook until bouillon cubes are dissolved.
+Add bouillon paste.
+Cook until bouillon is mixed in:dissolved.

 USING A SLOTTED SPOON LADLE SOLIDS into hot jars until each jar is HALF FULL.
 Then add hot chicken STOCK into each jar leaving 1 inch headspace.
 Remove air bubbles